RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

   - Reviving Memory
     - A witness must not, in the course of giving evidence, use a document to try to revive his or her memory about a fact or opinion unless the court gives leave (s 42).
     - Despites 42, in any criminal proceeding, a police officer may give evidence-in-chief for the prosecution by reading or being led through a written statement previously made by the police officer (s 43).
-    - If a witness attempts to revive his / her memory ‘out of court’, the court may, on the request of a party, give directions that the documents / things used by the witness to revive his or her memory are produced to the party (s 44).
+    - If a witness attempts to revive his / her memory 'out of court', the court may, on the request of a party, give directions that the documents / things used by the witness to revive his or her memory are produced to the party (s 44).
   - s 48 Unfavourable Witnesses
     - (1) A party who called a witness may, with the leave of the court, question the witness as though the party were cross-examining the witness, about:
       - (a) evidence given by the witness that is unfavourable to the party, or